nixworks/public/news/2008/05/22/index.md

 ##### President of Georgia
 ### [ The President of Georgia Mikheil Saakashvili claims victory for his United National Movement party in the Georgian legislative election, 2008 with the Opposition claiming that the vote had been rigged. ](/news/2008/05/22/the-president-of-georgia-mikheil-saakashvili-claims-victory-for-his-united-national-movement-party-in-the-georgian-legislative-election-20.md)
-_Context: Mikheil Saakashvili, President of Georgia, United National Movement, Georgian legislative election, 2008_
+_Context: Georgian legislative election, 2008, President of Georgia, Mikheil Saakashvili, United National Movement_

 ## [Previous Day...](/news/2008/05/21/index.md)